mori-b/aioconnectors/README.md

     python3 -m aioconnectors create_connector <config_json_path>

-This is covered in 2., but this example shows the programmatic way to run connectors.
+This is covered in <a href="#run">2-</a>, but this example shows the programmatic way to run connectors.
 This is a basic example of a server and a client sending messages to each other.
 For more interesting examples, please refer to applications.py or aioconnectors\_test.py.
 For both server and client, connector\_manager is running the connector, and connector\_api is sending/receiving messages.
 In this example, connector\_manager and connector\_api are running in the same process for convenience.
 They can obviously run in different processes, as shown in the other examples.